 Steve, Aman and Jon were at dinner when they realized the restaurant industry needed a serious tech upgrade.
 The three MIT grads had met at enterprise software company Endeca, and had been thinking of starting their own company in the mobile commerce space.

-From the willingness to listen and the ability innovate in the face of failure, a Boston unicorn is born.
+From the willingness to listen and the ability to innovate in the face of failure, a Boston unicorn is born.

 The first product they made was a customer-focused mobile payment app, developed in Aman’s basement and launched at a local Boston pub.
 It flopped.